brenapp/tm-switcher/README.md

 - Record timestamps for when each match starts and its timestamp in the livestream

-- Create records for every match
+- Create recordings for every match

 ![image](https://user-images.githubusercontent.com/8839926/153454145-18752edc-5022-4fa5-a0eb-538dfd4a5a1e.png)